Matt James Is ABC’s ‘The Bachelor,’ Network Finally Casts First Black Male Lead

 — Good Morning America (@GMA) June 12, 2020

-While there are a number of questions that still need to be answered regarding this pick, ABC has indicated that they plan to air this season of The Bachelor featuring Matt in 2021.
+While there are a number of questions that still need to be answered regarding this pick, ABC has indicated that it plans to air this season of The Bachelor featuring Matt in 2021.
 Typically, filming would begin in mid-September and the premiere would air on the first Monday in January.

 Due to the ongoing coronavirus pandemic and subsequent filming restrictions, it is not yet known whether Matt’s season will be filmed with its typical timetable.
 In fact, Clare Crawley was named as The Bachelorette for the season that should have started airing in late May.
-Unfortunately, filming for her season was put on hold the night before it was supposed to start and it has remained on hold.
+Unfortunately, filming for her season was put on hold the night before it was supposed to start, and it has remained on hold.

 Matt Already Has A Connection To ‘The Bachelor’